 “Freedom Fest has something for the whole family to enjoy from excellent food to show-stopping fireworks,” said Melissa Sanford of the Nacogdoches Convention and Visitors Bureau.
 “What better way to celebrate our nation’s independence than to share it with family and friends at a safe and fun patriotic festival.”

-Freedom Fest will take place from 5 to 9:30 p.m. in Festival Plaza, located just south of the downtown square in Nacogdoches.
-Guests are encouraged to bring their lawn chairs and blankets to Festival Plaza.
+Freedom Fest will take place from 5 to 9:30 p.m. in Festival Park, located just south of the downtown square in Nacogdoches.
+Guests are encouraged to bring their lawn chairs and blankets to Festival Park.
 Coolers and picnic baskets are welcome, but glass bottles and alcoholic beverages are not allowed.

 A fun children’s area will keep the kids entertained with arts and crafts, potato sack races, slides, moonwalks, and letters to the troops.